yeatmanlab/roar-docs/docs/cloud-functions/local-functions/README.md

 # Local Functions

-Local scripts for manipulating data in the Firestore database.
+Local scripts for manipulating data in the Firestore databases.